amy-pierce/Github-Access/README.md

   * the main language used in it
   * how many watchers it has
   * how many forks it has
+- If you click on teh repository name you will be brought to that repo on GitHub
 ![alt text](https://github.com/amy-pierce/Github-Access/blob/master/screenshots/repo_info.png)
+##
 - There are several social graphs shown displaying different things regarding that users information which is discussed more in the Graphs section below
+##
 - There is a link at the bottom of the page with a link to the ogged users full GitHub account
 ![alt text](https://github.com/amy-pierce/Github-Access/blob/master/screenshots/link_to_GitHub.png)
 ## Graphs